wes-chen/build-a-website/lesson-03/README.md

   - `td` stands for table data, this is used to add data in the table

 ## How to set up a proper HTML file
+Professional HTML files have much more than just a body element containing the different HTML elements, they have an element hierarchy and most important of all they contain **metadata** (data about data) that tells the browser how to display your web page.

+### Hierarchy
+- `<!DOCTYPE html>` this is the first line of code inside a HTML file, it tells the browser that the file should be interpreted as a HTML file.

+- The `html` tag is the great-great-great-...-grandparent of all HTML elements and it's the **outermost** element in a HTML file.
+This is used to tell the browser that the contents inside the tags are proper HTML elements.

+- The `head` tag contains the metadata we mentioned before.
+Anything inside the `head` tag will not be displayed on the web page.
+This tag should be inside the `html` tag and outside the `body` tag.

+- The `body` tag contains all the other elements that you want to display on the web page.
+This tag should be inside the `html` tag and outside the `head` tag.

+### Metadata

 ## Challenge!

 Let's make a website page using HTML and host it with Github Pages repository!